chibatching/select_all_slices/README.md

-# Select all slices for Sketch app
+# Select all slices plugin for Sketch app

 Sketch app plugin to select all slices.